 Whatever the reason, you have probably realised that it is more complicated than you first thought to transfer money to Ireland.
 And if you are using your bank, it’s very likely that you’re paying more than you should for the privilege.
-I ran into the same challenge a couple of years ago, so in response, prepared this guide to help you navigate the international payments landscape.
+We ran into the same challenge a couple of years ago, so in response, prepared this guide to help you navigate the international payments landscape.

 About the currency of Ireland

 First, a quick word on Ireland.
 The country is an island located in the North Atlantic and neighbours with the United Kingdom to its east.
 The official currency is the Euro.
 The currency code for the Euro is EUR, and the currency symbol is €.
 The most frequently exchanged pairing is with the US Dollar, and the currency itself is issued by The European Central Bank.

 What is the best way to transfer money to Ireland without being stung with a range of hidden fees and charges?
 It is a very good question that will take a few minutes to answer.
 But understanding the basics before getting started will save you a lot of time and money in the long run.